aeonSolutions/AeonLabs-Site-Logistics-Platform/README.md

 # Site Logistics Multi Environment System

-Digital Transformation AdvisorDigital Transformation Advisor Quality Construction · Full-timeQuality Construction · Full-time Oct 2018 - Jul 2020 · 1 yr 10 mosOct 2018 - Jul 2020 · 1 yr 10 mos
-Brussels Area, BelgiumBrussels Area, Belgium
-Total work hours: ~4218 w.h

-Below is a brief summary of what solutions were prototyped and deployed: ( P. & D. )
+Brief summary of what solutions were prototyped and deployed: ( P. & D. )

 ■ Health & Safety
 I proposed the implementation of mandatory usage of an OEM smartwatch at a construction site to all construction workers.